What is Anycast DNS? A Plain-Language Guide

 1.2.3.4 ────────────── server in San Francisco

 1.2.3.4 ────────────── ... and 20 more locationsAll of these servers announce the same IP address into the internet's routing system.
-When you make a request, your packets are routed to whichever server is topologically closest to you.
-From Tokyo, you reach Singapore.
-From Berlin, you reach Frankfurt.
-From Buenos Aires, you reach São Paulo.
+When you make a request, your packets are routed to whichever server wins the BGP decision from your part of the internet.
+That is often topologically nearby, but routing policy and peering matter.
 None of this requires you to know where the server is, or for the server to know where you are.

 The "magic" is that this isn't really magic.
 It's just BGP doing what it does.